prabowo02/prabowo02.github.io/_docs/content/posts/fft.md

 In OR, you tranform $(u, v)$ to $(u, u + v)$.
 After performing OR-tranform, you actually ends up with sum of submasks. \
 In NAND, you perform AND, then do the bit inverting (i.e. swap coefficients of bit 0 and bit 1).

-An example problem that uses various binary gates can be found in [Codeforces](https://codeforces.com/contest/1033/problem/F)
+An example problem that uses various binary gates can be found on [Codeforces](https://codeforces.com/contest/1033/problem/F)

 ### Must DFT be operated in complex?